- American Indian Law

 Mr. Kravitz’s practice covers the areas of securities fraud, consumer fraud, bad faith insurance and deceptive trade practices, insurance coverage, civil rights, antitrust, products liability, shareholder rights and corporate governance, fraudulent conveyances, mass torts, toxic torts, professional negligence, wrongful death, partnership disputes, legal ethics, qui tam/false claims act, and general commercial issues.
 He has represented individuals, groups, and classes challenging Fortune 500 companies, the estate of an NFL legend, wrongfully convicted prisoners, and companies in a wide variety of industries.
 His cases often deal with high-profile issues, such as matters relating to the financial services industry, fraud, health insurance, worker safety, and sports head injuries, to name a few.

 Mr. Kravitz has also led the defense of several significant matters, including, recently, the defense of certain London Market Insurers in coverage litigation concerning lead paint liabilities and the defense of corporate executives in civil, regulatory, and criminal securities fraud investigations and litigation.
 In the securities arena, he recently obtained dismissals for a former Collins & Aikman executive of an indictment pending for more than a year in the Southern District of New York and in a securities fraud class action pending in the Eastern District of Michigan.
+He recently represented a former hedge fund analyst in a highly publicized insider-trading investigation in the Southern District of New York.
 He also obtained dismissals for his client in the Homestore.com and PurchasePro securities litigation cases pending in the Central District of California and the District of Nevada.

 In addition to his more than 30 years of work in the securities area, Mr. Kravitz has represented clients in a number of white collar criminal investigations, including matters involving alleged fraud by government contractors (e.g., false claims by the contractor who converted the Kennedy Space Center from the Apollo to the Space Shuttle Program; false certifications concerning the testing missile systems in arctic conditions; false certifications concerning testing of the angle of attack transmitter for a Navy fighter; and alleged fraud in charging improper expenses to the overhead of a Navy contract), alleged antitrust violations in the soft drink industry (price fixing), and alleged tax fraud.